 It seems we can’t find what you’re looking for.
 Perhaps searching can help.

-© 2021 Southeast Asia Law and Policy Forum.
+© 2023 Asia Law and Policy Forum.
 Built using WordPress and the Highlight Theme

 Salai Samuel Hmung (Samuel) is a Research Associate working on the ARC-funded project ‘Constitutional Change in Authoritarian Regimes: The Case of Myanmar’.
 He is the recipient of an Australian Awards scholarship and was awarded his Master of Political Science (Advanced) from the Australian National University.
 His master thesis applied an original power-sharing framework to explore and compare the preferences of Myanmar’s elite political actors for power-sharing through their public statements from 2015-2020 by using a dictionary-based content analysis method.
 His broader research interests include power-sharing institutions, ethnic politics, and civil conflict.
 He has ten years’ professional experience in the field of peacebuilding, electoral politics, and youth activism in Myanmar.
 He has worked as a research officer for the Southeast Asia Rules-Based Order (SEARBO) project at the ANU’s Coral Bell School and as a research and communications officer at the ANU’s Myanmar Research Centre.
 He holds a Postgraduate Diploma in International Relations from the Yangon University and a Bachelor of Engineering (Information Technology) from the Yangon Technological University.